discombobulateme/goMarketPlace_desafio08/README.md

 ## 📃Tutorial and further development

-This app was build with [Rocketseat](https://rocketseat.com.br/), as a challange part of the **GoStack Bootcamp** offered by the company.
+This app was build with [Rocketseat](https://rocketseat.com.br/), as a [challange](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/desafio-fundamentos-react-native) part of the **GoStack Bootcamp** offered by the company.
+If you want to test it by your own, you can find an awesome [tutorial here](https://www.youtube.com/watch?v=aGtpGPrWXMo).
 </br>

 ### How to clone and download the project?